There is a hole in my fence.

 Another item on the never-ending list of things we pester the landlord about are all the red X’s taped on our floorboards.

 One could be forgiven for thinking these are targets.
 They are not.
-They are reminders to tread lightly because these are holes in the making.
+They are reminders not to step on this particular floorboard because it may or may not cave in.

 About a month ago, our flatmate’s backpack got stolen from our deck and it probably has something to do with this hole.
 Since the finding of the hole, it means I sit anxiously at my bedroom window watching my washing dry because I’m scared someone will nick my bedsheets.

-Just because we’ve only listed five, remember this is merely the narrowed down list of a much longer list.
+Even though we’ve only listed five, this is merely the narrowed down list of a much longer list.

 There are so many more holes that the Solomon’s has to offer.